 Learn more about PRISM

-Background and history
+Background

 First publication of the PRISM method from 2016.
 102 cell lines were labeled with unique 24-nucleotide barcodes and used to screen 8400 compounds.